 The company has no sweatshop policy, and they only sell ethical, sustainable, and handcrafted products.

 Bean shower curtains come in three sizes and three colors.
-You can choose the cheaper ones, which are made from cotton, or the more expensive ones made from organic cotton.
+You can choose the cheaper one, made from cotton, or the more expensive one made from organic cotton.

 The durable fabric allows the shower curtains to dry quickly.
 You can use Bean’s shower curtains with a tub, bath, or stall shower.

-The products are handmade with all-natural and nontoxic materials, unlike most conventional shower curtains.
+The products are handmade with all-natural and nontoxic materials.

 The sturdy, rustproof nickel-plated brass grommets help make your curtain last for years.